lanespade/lsh/README.md

 ## # Auto Suggestions
 Nice to have, Ctrl-R like shadow functionality that I find useful as I am not always so quick to bring up Ctrl-R

-## # NVM
-Standard NVM block, to load and enable auto completion

 ## # FZF
 Opinionated, minimal configuration of the `fzf` keybindings, Alt-C, Ctrl-R, and Ctrl-T

 ### Alt-C
-Finds directories starting at the home directory using `fd` while previewing contents using `tree`
+Finds directory to change to by name, starting at the home directory using `fd` while previewing contents using `tree`

 ### Ctrl-T
-Finds files starting in the project directory or home directory (if not in a project) using `fd` in fullscreen mode while previewing contents using `bat`
+Finds file by name, starting in either the current project's root directory or home directory (if not in a project) using `fd` in fullscreen mode while previewing contents using `bat`

 ## # FZF Tab
 Enables `fzf` fuzzy filtering for all tab completions, immensely powerful